Avn3s/Sap.py/README.md

 This program can play .mp3, .wav, .ogg files ONLY as of now.
  Support for other formats may be there, but it has not been tested.
  Also, this program can only play pre-downloaded songs.
 It CAN NOT download them from the internet.
- To add your own songs, please download the .mp3 or .wav files and drop them into the 'songs' folder.
+ To add your own songs, please download the audio files and drop them into the 'songs' folder.
- To delete songs, simply delete the corresponding audio file from the songs folder.
+ To delete songs, simply use the 'D' command after launching the app.
  ## Credits
  A huge shoutout to [pygame](https://pypi.org/project/pygame/) for the library.